 - Benefits to you and them

 Yes, a vehicle tracking system assists the manager in reducing paperwork and making efficient schedules.
 But it’s also true that the benefits are far more for the driver than the manager.
 Starting with the location tracker, route manager, fuel management to traffic updates, a GPS tracker can work wonders for the driver.

 You must have heard about, “Nature is the mightiest of all”.
 The most beautiful and equally scary aspect of nature is that its unpredictability.
 This makes it one of the disadvantages of all expensive and affordable GPS vehicle monitoring devices irrespective of vehicle tracking system price.

 You may never know when the conditions might turn drastic.
 The signals are severely affected in cases of obstruction like solar flares.
 In these conditions, a manual map is very helpful as the accuracy of GPS tracker is badly affected.

 Learning the New Software

 One of the major disadvantages of a GPS vehicle tracking system is getting acquainted with new software is tough since the unknown system can be complicated to deal with.
 It takes a considerable amount of time to learn them especially if you have never used a fleet management system or a GPS based vehicle tracker before.

 But in many cases, the lack of familiarity with the new software is easy to overcome with just spending some time with it.
 Trying out the new features with trial and error method might take some time but once you figure it out, you will enjoy it.

 With the new software updates and assistance, managers and employees are assisted over their mobile phone where they can track their learning curve.
 While learning new software, the learning curve might seem a big hurdle, but it’s only temporary discomfort.

-These are the only temporary drawbacks of a fleet management software.
+These are the only temporary disadvantages of a vehicle tracking system.
 There might be a little discomfort initially, but with practice and time, this discomfort won’t even matter and what seemed like a hurdle, would soon feel like a smooth ride.